humpbackdev/humpback/README.md

 ### Mariadb

-Credentials are in environment variables in docker-compose.yml.
+You can find credentials in environment variables in docker-compose.yml.

 ### Solr